 Cell phone protection.

 When you pay your monthly cell phone bill with your card, you get up to $600 per claim protection against damage or theft.
-Your maximum claim is up to $1,200 in 12 months.
+Maximum claims up to $1,200 in 12 months.

 Money management tools.